This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Their rights and powers are determined by the shareholders

-• Legally responsible to ensure company is comply with all corporate compliance requirements such as filing true and fair annual accounts, Annual Returns, and Company Tax Returns within the deadlines, and ensuring all required taxes are paid on time.
+• Legally responsible to ensure the company compiles with all corporate compliance requirements, such as filing true and fair annual accounts, Annual Returns, and Company Tax Returns within the deadlines, and ensuring all required taxes are paid on time.

 • Can be removed and disqualified if they are incompetent, display ‘unfit’ conduct or breach their contract in any way.